vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Jivantikāvrata_-on amāvāsyā, of K. worship of Jivantikādevi drawn on a wall with saffron, chiefly by women; AK folio 1062.

-_Jñānāvāptivrata_-for one month after Cai. pūrṇimā; every day worship of Nṛsimha and _homa_ with mustard every day and dinner consisting of honey, ghee and sugar to brāhmaṇas; fast for three days before Vai. pūrṇimā and on full moon gifts of gold; this increases intelligence; HV I. 749–50 (from Vi.
+_Jñānāvāptivrata_-for one month after Cai. pūrṇimā; every day worship of Nṛsiṁha and _homa_ with mustard every day and dinner consisting of honey, ghee and sugar to brāhmaṇas; fast for three days before Vai. pūrṇimā and on full moon gifts of gold; this increases intelligence; HV I. 749–50 (from Vi.
 Dh.).

 _Jyeṣṭha-kr̥tya_--Vide HV II.
 750-51, KR 179-195, VKK 259-283, NS 98-101, Smk 117-137, PC 6, GK 23.
 Jy, śu. l-Karavīra pratipad-vrata (see p.
 280), beginning of Daśaharā-snāna (AK folio 153 a); śu.
 3 Rambhāvrata (which see); śu.
 4 worship of Umā by women for _saubhāgya_ (KKN 389-90, KR 185); śu, 8 worship of Śuklādevi (KKN 390, KR 186, KN 198); śu.
 9-worship of Umā, fast that day or nakta, dinner to maiden); śu.
 10-Ganges came down to earth on Tuesday and when Sun in Hasta (Smk 119-120); vide Daśaharā pp. 90-91 above; on pūrṇimā if on Jyeṣṭha-nakṣatra gift of umbrella and sandals to a brāhmaṇa (V. Dh.
 90.14); for Jy.
 Pūrṇimā vrata see Pad.
 V.7.
 10–28; called Mahājyeṣṭhi if there is Jyeṣṭhā-nakṣatra and also Jupiter and the Sun is in Rohiṇi (HK 641, KV 348-49, VKK 78, NS 161 ); Jy. pūrṇimā is Manvādi; worship of Vedas on Full Moon as they appeared in the world on this day (KKN 390, KR 192 ); vide Vaṭasāyitrivrata pp. 91-94 above: Kr̥.
 8 worship of Śiva (NA 56 ); kr̥.
 14 worship of Revati with dark flowers (KKN 389, KR 184); on amāvāsyā, some observe Vaṭasāvitri (KKS 6 ) and circumambulate the Vaṭa tree.